 Cooking Steps

-You’ll want to start by getting your cooking station completely ready – with all ingredients measured, chopped, and within arm’s reach.
+You’ll want to start by preparing your cooking station, with all ingredients measured, chopped, and within arm’s reach.
 Before heating up your wok, you’ll need to slice your chicken into thin, uniform strips and cut your fresh vegetables into similarly-sized pieces for even cooking.
 Once your prep work is done, you’re ready to fire up that wok until it’s smoking hot, which is when the real magic of stir-frying begins.

 Setting up your cooking station properly takes three key steps before starting this diabetic-friendly stir-fry.